John Clem: Later life

 Clem graduated from high school in 1870.
 In 1871, he was elected commander/captain of the "Washington Rifles", a District of Columbia militia unit.
 After he failed the entrance exam to enter the United States Military Academy, President Ulysses S. Grant appointed him second lieutenant in the 24th Infantry Regiment in December 1871.
 Clem was promoted to first lieutenant in 1874.
 Clem graduated from artillery school at Fort Monroe in 1875.
 He was promoted to captain in 1882 and transferred to the Quartermaster Department where he stayed for the rest of his career.
 He was promoted to major in 1895.

 During the Spanish–American War in 1898 he served as depot quartermaster in Portland, Oregon as well as department quartermaster for the Department of Columbia.
 He then served in the occupation of Puerto Rico as depot and chief quartermaster in San Juan.

 Clem was promoted to lieutenant colonel in 1901 and to colonel in 1903.
 He then served from 1906 to 1911 as chief quartermaster at Fort Sam Houston in Texas.

 Clem reached the mandatory retirement age of 64 on August 13, 1915, when he was retired and promoted to the rank of brigadier general, as was customary for American Civil War veterans who retired at the rank of colonel.
-Clem was the last veteran of the American Civil War serving in the U.S. Army at the time of his retirement, though another Civil War veteran, Peter Conover Hains, re-entered the service in 1917.
-On August 29, 1916, Clem was promoted on the retired list to the rank of major general.
+Clem was the last veteran of the American Civil War serving in the U.S. Army at the time of his retirement, though other Civil War veterans, including Peter Conover Hains, re-entered the service in 1917 for World War I. On August 29, 1916, Clem was promoted on the retired list to the rank of major general.

 Personal life

-He married Anna Rosetta French, daughter of Major General William H. French, on May 24, 1875 in Maryland.
+He married Anna Rosetta French, daughter of Major General William H. French, on May 24, 1875, in Maryland.
 After her death in 1899, he married Bessie Sullivan of San Antonio in 1903.
 Sullivan was the daughter of a Confederate veteran, leading Clem to claim that he was "the most united American" alive.
 Clem was the father of three children.
 Clem was a companion of the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.

-After retirement he lived in Washington, D.C. before returning to San Antonio, Texas.
+After retirement he lived in Washington, D.C., before returning to San Antonio, Texas.
 He died in San Antonio on May 13, 1937, and was buried in Arlington National Cemetery.